Nowadays, it’s easy to create a website, and there are many ways to do so.

 Choosing the correct hosting package is crucial to website performance.

-New website owners are often advised to get shared WordPress hosting because it’s cheap and easy.
+New website owners are often advised to get shared hosting because it’s cheap and easy.
 But if shared hosting can’t meet your website’s needs, it’ll cost more in the long run.

-After looking at the features of shared WordPress hosting, as well as its benefits and drawbacks, let’s look at how shared hosting stacks up against other hosting options.
+After looking at the features of shared hosting, as well as its benefits and drawbacks, let’s look at how shared hosting stacks up against other hosting options.

 Shared Hosting vs Dedicated Hosting

-Dedicated hosting is the direct opposite of shared WordPress hosting.
+Dedicated hosting is the direct opposite of shared hosting.
 It’s the perfect choice for websites that receive heavy traffic and need control over their servers.

 It’s also the most expensive type of hosting because you’re not sharing the server with anyone else — you have complete control over it.
 Besides access to the fastest website speeds and getting as much storage as you want, having a dedicated server means you also have to take care of the operating system and maintenance yourself.

 You can either go the DIY route and become your own sysadmin or hire a technical expert.
+This approach can be great, but it can also backfire if you aren’t careful.
+Your time is worth money, and you should be spending it on growing your business.

 Shared Hosting vs VPS Hosting